-The deep vacuum method requires a vacuum pump capable of pulling a vacuum of 500 microns and a vacuum gage capable of accurately measuring this vacuum depth.
+The deep vacuum method requires a vacuum pump capable of pulling a vacuum of 500 microns and a vacuum gauge capable of accurately measuring this vacuum depth.
 The deep vacuum method is the most positive way of assuring a system is free of air and liquid water.
-A tight dry system will hold a vacuum of 1000 microns after approximately 7 minutes.
-See Fig. 5.
+(See Fig. 5)